symfony/ux/src/Turbo/README.md

 }
 ```

 Run `bin/phpunit` to execute the test!
-Symfony Panther automatically started your application with a web server
+Symfony Panther automatically starts your application with a web server
-and tested it using Google Chrome (Firefox is also supported)!
+and test it using Google Chrome (Firefox is also supported)!

 You can even let Panther open Chrome, and see what happens: `PANTHER_NO_HEADLESS=1 bin/phpunit --debug`